Helmet – The most important piece of bicycling apparel is certainly your helmet!

 Riding glasses – A pair of suitable athletic sunglasses can be a really good idea when mountain biking.
 They are not required but are a “nice to have” that can help protect the riders eyes from dust and debris which might get kicked up from other riders tires out on the trail.
 It is also a good idea to wear glasses with UV protection when spending long days out in the sun.

-Gloves – Arguably the most critical piece of bicycling apparel for mountain biking.
-A good mountain biking glove is typically full fingered and typically has some type of padding in the palm of the hand to help absorb shock and vibration and to help the riders hands remain comfortably on the handle bar.
+Gloves – A good mountain biking glove is typically full fingered and typically has some type of padding in the palm of the hand to help absorb shock and vibration and to help the riders hands remain comfortably on the handle bar.

 Shirt/jersey – Traditional cycling jerseys are not required although they may be handy for riders who are interested in benefiting from the pockets that are typically included on the back of these garments.
-A good alternative to a traditional cycling jersey is any polyester type athletic shirt.
-A running shirt or an old soccer jersey for example.
+A good alternative to a traditional cycling jersey is any running shirt or soccer jersey in an athletic material.

 Extra layers – Extra layers including accessories such as arm and knee warmers may be useful to riders later in our season when the weather starts to cool down.
 Long-sleeve tops and jackets are also nice to have, but again should be of a polyester fabric variety suitable for athletic use.
 Nike Dry-Fit type material…which can be easy to acquire around Portland.